jivesoftware/cwac-richedit/README.markdown

 and so you know what to do when the user taps on one of those toolbar buttons again.

+- `setImageSpanRestorer()` is where you register a `RichEditText.ImageSpanRestorer` object, which will be called from `RichEditText#onRestoreInstanceState` with `getImageSpanForKey()` on each IMAGE_SPAN_KEY annotation found.
+This is an opportunity for consumers to restore images previously inserted with `RichEditText#insertImage`.

+- `setImageSpanWatcher()` is where you register a `RichEditText.ImageSpanWatcher`, which will be called with `onImageSpanRemoved()` when the user deletes an IMAGE_SPAN_KEY Annotation (and thus an ImageSpan).
+This is required so that consumers can delete resources associated with an ImageSpan when the ImageSpan is deleted.

 ### Supported Effects

 At the time of this writing, here are the `RichEditText`